 Its master schedule now gives equal billing to movies at the State, which helps users understand that many films that open at the Michigan often continue their run at the State.
-The site includes several blogs, including the user-focused Love Letters From You.
+The site includes several blogs.

 For the next few months, the physical presence of the DFT will be the Lecture Hall of the DIA.
 The auditorium will be closed so that the steps behind the auditorium can be re-built.
 This project will make it safer for DFT visitors who exit the theater from the balcony onto those steps.
 It will also prevent leakage into the basement restrooms, which are often closed, forcing patrons to use restrooms in the main DIA building.
 The windows in the Crystal Gallery Café also will be renovated.

 The Redford also will be remodeling.
 It will be closed for a few months in early 2013 so that new carpeting and seats can be installed.
 Most, if not all, of the restoration work will be performed by Redford volunteers.
 You can help their efforts by donating money at specially marked locations in the theater.
 You can always invest in the physical structure of the Redford, Michigan, and DFT through seat sponsorships and other kinds of donations.

 Another Year Started

 About four months ago, all three theaters were faced with the annual challenge of renewing themselves with another year of programming.
 As we tentatively transition from winter to spring to summer (sometimes in one day), it’s fun to take one last look at the theater schedules that I’ve read many times over the last few months.